<TABLE OF CONTENTS>

 The instructions for adjusting the referenced Jetty Configuration files remain the same, as long as you update and test your own custom configuration to be compatible with Jetty 9.

 Reverse Proxy X-Forwarded Headers

-Eclipse Jetty 9 maintainers now recommend using a RFC 7239 style Forwarded header if possible, however the old style X-Forwarded are still supported.
-Additional background in issue NEXUS-25095.
+Eclipse Jetty 9 maintainers now recommend using a RFC 7239 style Forwarded header if possible, however, the old style X-Forwarded is still supported.

 HTTPS Connector Keystore Settings

 jetty-https.xml is still present for enabling the inbound HTTPS connector.
 The same properties ( ie. application-port-ssl ) and enablement method can be used.

 You may notice the default keystore passwords are now plain text literal "password" instead of the obfuscated versions like "OBF:1v2j1uum1xtv1zej1zer1xtn1uvk1v1v".
 This is not a security issue, the previous values were obfuscated using a well known algorithm.